Jerey/coffee-automation/README.md

 - `grinder/in/start`: Starts the grinder with the time given in the payload.
 If no time is specified in the payload, the last set time is used.
 - `grinder/in/setGrindingTime`: Sets the time, which will be used if start is called without a time specified.
 - `grinder/in/tare`: Tares the scale.
-- `grinder/in/automatic`: Starts the grinder with the stored default value.
+- `grinder/in/automatic`: Starts the grinder with the desired bean amount given in the payload.
+If no amount is specified in the payload, the last set amount is used.
 This also **tares** the scale before starting.

 #### Outgoing